 Whether yours is a personal brand or a company brand, you can use any social media platform to tell your brand’s story, and quickly differentiate yourself from the competition.
 No matter how many social media transformations we see in the next decade, we humans are going to be drawn to the same fundamental things.
 This means customers being drawn to stories they can relate to and brands they can deeply connect with.

 Keeping in line with your own branding strategies doesn’t begin and end with social media either.
 It’s a good idea to keep your brand even across the board between social media platforms, your website and your store if that applies to you.
-(And, of course, your mobile app if you have one.)
+(And, of course, your mobile app if you have one.
+Wait, you don’t have one?
+AppMama can help explain why your business needs a mobile app.)
 You can always change things up a little, but maintaining a similar aesthetic will help folks connect with your brand identity.

 Don’t get down on yourself if your biggest competition has hundreds of thousands of followers either.
-You don’t know if those followers are quality, buyers of their services or even real.
-So many bot companies exist now where you can buy followers that you can’t always trust the numbers.
+You can’t always trust the numbers; a large following doesn’t necessarily equate to a high conversion rate.
+There are a growing number of bot companies that exist for companies to buy followers.
 You’re better off with 100 quality followers than 100,000 that window shop all day.
-Don’t let quantity overpower your desire to be different.
+Don’t let quantity overpower your desire to be different!

 The customers you get by being yourself will always be the best kind.
-Never stop being you and those that will be loyal will be loyal to who you are.
+Never stop being your true authentic self and those that will be loyal will be loyal to who you are.

 I founded Unleashed Mobile Apps with the goal to help small business owners bring their visions to life.